 This is simple and perfect for the morning.
 Just melt the butter in a sauté pan and add the oysters.
 Warm them through.
 Squeeze the lemon juice right into pan.
 Add a little chopped parsley.
 Taste and add salt if you like

-(Usually the oysters are just right without any additional seasoning).
+(Usually, the oysters are delicious without any additional seasoning).

 1 C Pernod